ga-wdi-lessons/mongoose-intro/readme.md

 (-) Disadvantages:
 * Overhead and Scalability.
 Can't exceed 16MD per document

-### Separate Collections/Population
+### Multiple Collections/Population

 [Population](http://mongoosejs.com/docs/populate.html)

-Similar to how we added a foreign key in PostgreSQL, we can add references to documents in other collections by storing and array of `ObjectIds` referencing document ids from another Model
+Similar to how we added a foreign key in PostgreSQL, we can add references to documents in other collections by storing an array of `ObjectIds` referencing document ids from another Model

 ```js
 var ProjectSchema = new Schema({